 To increase the strength of a winter wetsuit’s seams and make it more watertight, you’ll see some seams have been sealed in one of the following ways.

 Though neoprene is the key feature for providing insulation, in recent years, surf brands have been pushing the boundaries of wetsuit technology with the linings they have been using in their suits.
 This has resulted in wetsuits which are more comfortable, much warmer, and faster drying.
-Some brands have created their own unique iconic linings to improve their suits, such as the Flash lining from Rip Curl, and the Furnace lining from Billabong, which now incorporates graphene to increase its thermal properties – you can find out more about the Furnace Graphene lining here
+Some brands have created their own unique iconic linings to improve their suits, such as the Flash lining from Rip Curl, and the Furnace lining from Billabong, which now incorporates graphene to increase its thermal properties – find out more about the Furnace Graphene lining.

 Generally, you will only see these linings on winter wetsuits, as warmer waters won’t require the additional lining that can be almost fleecy in some brands.
 Your budget and requirements will determine how much of the lining your suit has – some will just have a front and back lined panel, whereas some of the more expensive suits for really cold water are fully lined.